 Any shortage of a particular component, material or compound could materially and adversely affect our ability to manufacture our products and could lead to increased costs to acquire such resources which could adversely affect our business and financial condition.
 We have in the past experienced and may in the future experience materials shortages and price fluctuations of certain key components, materials and compounds, and the predictability of the availability and pricing of these components, materials and compounds may be limited.
 Shortages of components, materials or compounds or pricing fluctuations could be material in the future.
 In the event of a components, materials or compounds shortage, supply interruption or material pricing change from suppliers of these components, materials or compounds, we may not be able to develop alternate sources in a timely manner or at all in the case of sole or limited sources.
 Developing alternate sources of supply for these components, materials or compounds may be time-consuming, difficult, and costly and we may not be able to source these components, materials or compounds on terms that are acceptable to us, or at all, which may undermine our ability to meet our requirements or to fill customer orders in a timely manner.
 Any interruption or delay in the supply of any of these components, materials or compounds, or the inability to obtain these components, materials or compounds from alternate sources at acceptable prices and within a reasonable amount of time, would adversely affect our ability to meet our scheduled product deliveries to our customers.
 This could adversely affect our relationships with our customers and VARs and could cause delays in shipment of our products and adversely affect our operating results.
 In addition, increased component, material or compound costs could result in lower gross margins.
-Even where we are able to pass increased costs along to our customers, there may be a lapse of time before we are able to do so such that we must absorb the increased cost.
-If we are unable to buy these components, materials or compounds in quantities sufficient to meet our requirements on a timely basis, we will not be able to deliver products to our customers, which may result in such customers using competitive products instead of ours.
+Even where we are able to pass increased costs along to our customers, there may be a lapse of time before we are able to do so such that we must absorb

-We have experienced minor delays on the inbound supply chain at our partners and our own facilities as a result of COVID-19.
+We have experienced minor delays on the inbound supply chain at our partners and our own facilities.
 Additional delays on both inbound and outbound logistics have also created challenges.
 We have been able to identify alternative solutions such that none of the issues has had a material impact on our ability to fulfill demand.
-If disruptions to global businesses as a result of the COVID-19 pandemic continue or worsen, our business could face greater supply chain delays and difficulty shipping or receiving products and materials, which could have a material adverse effect on our financial condition and results of operations.
+If disruptions to global businesses continue or worsen, our business could face greater supply chain delays and difficulty shipping or receiving products and materials, which could have a material adverse effect on our financial condition and results of operations.